Anno nuovo, vita nuova – Italian proverbs about New Year – Audio

 Donna, vino, legna e pane, lascia che nevichi fino a domane.

-“If you have your woman (or man…), wine, wood and bread, let it snow until tomorrow”.
+Woman (man…), wine, firewood, and bread, let it snow until tomorrow.

 Al primo caldo non ti spogliare, al primo freddo non ti vestire